-- – Complete and submit to Department of Employee Trust Funds (ETF) to name who you would like to receive benefits payable upon your death.
+Complete and submit to the Department of Employee Trust Funds (ETF) to name who you would like to receive benefits payable upon your death.

 If you are terminally ill with a life expectancy of 12 months or less, read the Living Benefits Brochure to determine if you’d like to apply for living benefits.

-- – Complete and submit to Minnesota Life if you want to convert your coverage to an individual policy at end of employment.
+Complete and submit to Minnesota Life if you want to convert your coverage to an individual policy at the end of employment.
 Your benefits office must complete the Employer Section before it is submitted to Minnesota Life.

 Complete and submit to Minnesota Life if you want to apply for coverage through Evidence of Insurability.
 Your benefits office must complete the Employer Section before it is submitted to Minnesota Life.

 - Continuation Form – Contact your benefits office if you need a continuation form.
 Continuation at retirement is automatic.